MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/migration-assistant-for-dlp-get-started.md

 If you're using Migration Assistant for Microsoft Purview DLP for the first time, ensure the following prerequisites are met:

 > [!TIP]
-> In case you are facing issues with launching the application after completing all the steps in this article, refer to the [Troubleshooting](migration-assistant-for-dlp-use.md#troubleshooting).
+> In case you are facing issues with launching the application after completing all the steps in this article, refer to [Troubleshooting](migration-assistant-for-dlp-use.md#troubleshooting).

 ### 1. Have Appropriate Microsoft 365 Subscription

-To migrate your DLP policies with highest fidelity across all Microsoft workloads (Exchange, SharePoint Online, OneDrive for Business, Teams, Endpoint Devices) and third party cloud apps (like Box, Google Drive, etc.), your organization should have one of the following subscriptions:
+To migrate your DLP policies and apply them to Exchange, SharePoint Online, OneDrive for Business, Teams and, Endpoint Devices as well as third party cloud apps, like Box, and Google Drive, your organization must have one of these subscriptions:

 - Microsoft 365 E5 or Office 365 E5 subscription
 - Microsoft 365 E3 subscription with E5 Compliance add-on